 Nothing to see here.
 Just swapping batteries in a parking lot

-Now, I bet you are probably wondering why this is a Tek Talk article.
-We decided that a technical article is quite handy, but if you are travelling, the articles and information is of no use if you are not prepared.
+This was originally written as a Tek Talk article in the Ducati club magazine.
+I decided that a technical article is quite handy, but if you are travelling, the articles and information are of no use if you are not prepared.
 So what does it take to be prepared for a malfunction while traveling?
 It all depends on what you are willing to do while sitting on the side of the road.

 The first step is to being prepared is to determine how big of a job you are willing to tackle.
 If you have no tolerance for failures and simply do not want to work on a bike on the side of the road, you will need the Bare Minimum Survival Kit (BMSK).
 This kit can simply be a cell phone, but when traveling great distances from home, a cell phone, Ducati dealer list with phone numbers, and maybe even other motorcycle shop information and motorcycle-friendly towing services can be beneficial.
 An Internet search along the route you will be taking can be an easy way to find this information.
 I still have a Ducati dealer booklet that came with my bikes with this information, but you can also find a current list of dealers on the Ducati website at: